predixdesignsystem/generator-px-comp/README.md

 There are two things that can be going wrong in this situation.

-1. You made code changes but you didn't create a new tag
+1. You made code changes but you didn't create a new tag (Solution: create and push a new tag - See below.).
-2. You replaced an existing tag but didn't clear your bower cache
+2. You replaced an existing tag but didn't clear your bower cache (Solution: run a *bower cache clean* command in your terminal - See below.).

 #### You made code changes but you didn't create a new tag